14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 Let’s compare some common animation tasks using both frameworks.
 The most basic animation is to tween an object’s properties from state A to state B. We want to get the best performance possible so this means [avoiding properties](http://csstriggers.com/) that cause a `layout` or `paint`, so that the GPU can carry out the work.

 ### Basic GSAP tween
-GSAP let's you tween any CSS property or DOM attribute, and uses a plugin architecture so you can load only the parts of the framework that you need.
-GSAP’s [CSS plugin](http://greensock.com/docs/#/HTML5/GSAP/Plugins/CSSPlugin/) automatically uses `matrix()` or `translate()` transforms to animate the x-property.
+GSAP can tween any CSS property or DOM attribute, and uses a plugin architecture so you can load only the parts of the framework that you need.
+The [CSS plugin](http://greensock.com/docs/#/HTML5/GSAP/Plugins/CSSPlugin/) automatically uses `matrix()` or `translate()` transforms to animate the x-property.

 {% include codepen-embed.html slug="xbybpZ" tab="js" height="160" %}